WujekFoliarz/WujLibPad/README.md

 # How to use in C++:
 - Clone the repo
 - Compile the project
-- Download [DualSenseAPI.h](https://github.com/WujekFoliarz/WujLibPad/blob/master/WujLibPad/DualSenseAPI.h) and include it
+- Download [DualSenseAPI.h](https://github.com/WujekFoliarz/WujLibPad/blob/master/WujLibPad/DualSenseAPI.h) and include it in your C++ project
 - Download [hidapi.dll](https://github.com/libusb/hidapi/releases) and put it in your bin folder
 - Put WujLibPad.dll in your bin folder